alikaratas17/COMP-305-GROUP-18/README.md

 Another method we used was Monte Carlo to decrease the number of l values tried.
 In this method, probability was taken as 1/number of goal posts (roundCount in mc.py).
 This method works very fast but it does not give the correct output all the time.
 With the 1/num of goal posts probability l values are selected from the file and total scores of the players were updated according to selected l values and minimum final placements were calculated.
+Moreover, we tried two different approaches to solve the problems.
+These approaches are histogram and FFT.
+However, since they did not give the correct answer and runtimes are too high, we did not move on those methods.

 How does solution.c work?
 1. Test case file path is taken.